Pillar Candle FAQs

 A: Yes, the expansion of silicone molds when pouring wax is generally unavoidable.
 Silicone moulds are designed to be flexible, which allows for easy and clean release of the finished candle after it has solidified.
 This flexibility also means that the silicone material can slightly bulge or expand when exposed to the heat and weight of the melted wax.
 While providing support can help minimize excessive expansion, some degree of expansion is typically expected with silicone molds.
 The key to making moulds is to find a balance between providing support to maintain the desired shape and allowing the necessary flexibility for easy unmoulding of the candle.

-Q: How do I use two-piece moulds?
+Q: How should I use two-piece candle moulds?

 Q: How can I minimise seam lines on my candles when using a cut mould or two-piece mould?